Ellen DeGeneres Says Goodbye To President Obama With An Emotional Farewell Video

 This message was followed by a video compilation of her spending time with the Obamas over the years — right from then President-elect Obama’s first appearance on Ellen and the subsequent appearances made by Barack Obama and Michelle Obama.
 Some of the memorable moments shown in the video include the time when she and Michelle Obama had a push-ups competition.
 The other one was when the two went out shopping at CVS together.
 Another clip was from the time President Obama presented DeGeneres with the Presidential Medal of Freedom honor back in November.

-We have embedded the five-minute long video below.
+The five-minute long video is embedded below.

 “Thank you for everything President Obama and First Lady Michelle,” DeGeneres said in closing.
 “We will miss you so much.”

-Towards the end of the video, Ellen adds a bit of humor into the video by adding herself in the Farewell address speech made by Obama a few days ago.
+Towards the end of the video, Ellen adds a bit of humor by putting herself in the farewell address speech made by Obama a few days ago.

-The video was also separately shared by Ellen on her Twitter ID.
+The video was also separately shared by Ellen on Twitter.

 You may not have seen me the first time, but I was absolutely at @POTUS‘ farewell address. pic.twitter.com/xAJHMhVXES